getodk/central-backend/docs/api.md

 ## Draft Form (Form)
 + draftToken: `lSpAIeksRu1CNZs7!qjAot2T17dPzkrw9B4iTtpj7OoIJBmXvnHM8z8Ka4QPEjR7` (string, required) - The test token to use to submit to this draft form.
 See [Draft Testing Endpoints](TODO).
++ enketoId: `abcdef` (string, optional) - If it exists, this is the survey ID of this draft Form on Enketo at `/enketo`.
+Authentication is not needed to access the draft form through Enketo.

 ## Extended Form Version (Form)
 + publishedBy: (Actor, optional) - The full information of the Actor who published this version of the Form.